superdiana/conversation-docs/api/api-reference.md

 <a name="authentication"></a>
 ## Security and Authentication

-You authenticate requests with the Conversation API using JSON Web Tokens (JWT).
+You can authenticate requests with the Conversation API using JSON Web Tokens (JWT).

 A JWT consists of a header, a payload and a signature in the structure xxxxx.yyyyy.zzzzz.
 The expected JWT structure is as follows prior to signing is: